- Create the Selection outside of the Select and Mask Workspace

 Marching Ants (M): Visualises the selection borders as marching ants, as per a normal selection.

-Overlay (V): Visualizes the selection as a transparent color overlay.
-Unselected areas are displayed in that color.
-The default color is red.
+Overlay (V): Visualizes the selection as a transparent colour overlay.
+Unselected areas are displayed in that colour.
+The default colour is red.

 On Black (A): Places the selection over a black background